2010 Tonight Show conflict: Negotiations

 NBC added more requests, which the O'Brien camp refused as unreasonable, such as the right to pull any of his final shows if the network objected to the content (e.g., a joke about the conflict/NBC).
 GE chairman Jeffrey Immelt questioned why they were paying so much for a performer destined to run to another network.
 Negotiations continued into O'Brien's final week; he could not confirm on-air it was indeed his final week of shows, which produced difficulty in booking the guests he desired for his final show.
 On January 19, multiple media outlets reported that O'Brien and NBC were close to signing a deal between US$30 and US$40 million for the host to walk away from the network.
+Following his January 20 episode, O'Brien remained at the studio until the early morning hours, alongside executive producer Jeff Ross and the legal counsel, trying to finalize the settlement.
+O'Brien wandered off, playing his guitar alone and stepping out on the deserted Universal lot at midnight, attempting to make sense of the situation.
 O'Brien signed the agreement that night, and the next day, its terms were made public.

 In all, O'Brien received a US$45 million deal to leave NBC.
-He received pay for the remaining two years of his contract (amounting to US$33 million), with additional payments to Ross, Richter, and bandleader Max Weinberg.
+He received pay for the remaining two years of his contract (amounting to US$33 million), with additional payments to Ross, Richter, and Weinberg.
 The severance pay for his staff was around US$12 million, which O'Brien had stressed.
 O'Brien paid around fifty stagehands and various crew members at least six weeks severance pay out of his own pocket, as NBC gave those particular staffers nothing in the settlement.
 The International Alliance of Theatrical Stage Employees said that they were "very happy" with how O'Brien treated their union members during the conflict.
 The contract contained a clause prohibiting O'Brien from making negative remarks about NBC for a certain amount of time; it did not, however, contain the previously rumored "mitigation clause", in which NBC would be able to keep some of the severance pay after O'Brien found a new network.
 It stipulated that he could return to television on another network no earlier than September 1, 2010.